 To ensure we accurately meet pupil need we work closely with parents/carers and a range of therapists and health professionals to create programmes for individual pupils that we embed within the school day.

 We recognise that the majority of WFS pupils are socially vulnerable and need to further develop a sense of their own well-being.
-For this reason we prioritise Personal, Social, Health & Careers Education (PSHCE) and Computing & Online Safety lessons to further develop knowledge and skills linked to relationships, health and a secure knowledge of the world beyond school.
-We have also introduced weekly Well-Being Through Music lessons to support pupils in developing a knowledge of themselves, building connections with others and regulating their own emotions.
+For this reason we prioritise Personal, Social, Health & Careers Education (PSHCE) including Computing & Online Safety to further develop knowledge and skills linked to relationships, health and a secure knowledge of the world beyond school.
+We have also introduced weekly Wellbeing Through Music sessions to support pupils in developing a knowledge of themselves, building connections with others and regulating their own emotions.
 Forest School and Learning Outside The Classroom sessions further support pupils’ wider skill development, including opportunities to develop communication, social and physical skills.

 The curriculum in each phase adheres to the age and level of each pupil and National Curriculum or accreditation expectations.
 This includes a level appropriate curriculum for our pupils with severe or profound and multiple learning difficulties.
 Lessons are taught in class or subject groups.
 Each phase has its own curriculum map that reflects either the theme focus for the term/half-term or the accreditation routes the pupils are following.
 Where there is a theme, this is the vehicle for developing learning in an engaging and creative way.
 Communication, English and Maths skills are embedded.
 Curriculum maps are shared with parents half-termly.

 Reading is timetabled for all classes in the school, focusing upon reading for enjoyment and skill development.
 Early Years through to the Middle Phase currently use Read, Write, Inc, a phonetic approach, and where individual pupils have fallen behind in the Middle School, That Reading Thing programme supports intervention.